Search by Keyword

 Despite the popularity of the song in both Britain and America, The Beatles chose to omit it from any live performances during their career.
 The only promotion they did that included "Eight Days A Week" was a lip-synced performance on their final appearance on the weekly British television show "Thank Your Lucky Stars," which was taped on March 28th and broadcast on April 3rd, 1965.
 This segment was filmed before a live audience at Alpha Studios in Birmingham, the same place that they began their British television career in January of 1963 on the same television show.

-Interestingly, Paul decided to include "Eight Days A Week" periodically as the opening song of his 2013 "Out There!" tour, which spanned from May 4th, 2013 (Belo Horizonte, Brazil) to October 22nd, 2015 (Buffalo, New York).
+Interestingly, Paul decided to include "Eight Days A Week" periodically as the opening song of his 2013 "Out There!" tour, which spanned from May 4th, 2013 (Belo Horizonte, Brazil) to October 22nd, 2015 (at the First Niagara Center in Buffalo, New York).
 Paul walked out with his trusty Hofner violin-shaped bass and performed the song live for the first time in his life.

 Conclusion